 An authority to act for an individual does not extend to their businesses or other related entities.
 Authority to act for non-individuals must be given by the members that control the entity.

 Your client’s authority to act document must include:

 - the intermediary's full name

 - the client’s full name, IRD number, a space for their signature and date

-- the authority given to obtain information for a specific tax type (except child support)
+- the authority given to obtain information for a specific tax type or all tax types.

 - if there’s an agreement to sign on behalf of the client, stipulate this in the authority

 - the words ‘and staff/contractors as applicable’ if the intermediary is in the name of an individual.

 If a client has been delinked, you need a new authority to act letter or electronic authority before you can re-link them.